francheska-vicente/mobdeve-pokeplan/README.md

 ## Pokemon Party
 The Pokémon Party is a group of Pokémon that is visible on the Home Screen.
 These Pokémon can be interacted with, or more specifically, can be fed Rare Candies and Super Candies.

+In the absence of the traditional Pokémon battling system, Rare Candies and Super Candies are used to level up and evolve your Pokémon respectively.
+Ten (10) Rare Candies are used to level up a Pokémon, while only one (1) Super Candy is needed for evolution.
+Pokémon can only evolve at specific levels, each different per species.